Charles117/resilience_shenzhen/README.md

 The meteorological data we used is avaliable at [Baidu Netdisk](https://pan.baidu.com/s/1v7FTyb2VpLghoFg86V4E5w).
 A sample of raw meteorological data is also avaliable here.

 If you would like to conduct resilience research in other cities, you can access and generate the WRF meteorological data by yourselves.
-Here are the steps for production of meteorological data.
+Here are the steps for generating meteorological data.

 General introduction of WRF model is avaiable at
 ```bash